Hiding in Plain Sight: Familial Hypercholesterolemia (FH)

 • Giving out "points" for high HDL-C may underestimate risk

-• Women typically have high HDL-C than men - another example of missing the mark in assessing CV risk in women
+• Women typically have higher HDL-C than men — another example of missing the mark in assessing CV risk in women

 • Caveat: There may be value in seeing a low HDL-C on a lipid panel — it may alert the clinician to a problem — particularly the "atherogenic triad."
 But only if they are trained to look at TG and then observe or calculate the nonHDL-C discrepancy to LDL-C

-• Triglycerides (TGs): Not themselves known to be directly causal to atherosclerosis, though this continues to be investigated
+Triglycerides are not themselves known to be directly causal to atherosclerosis, though this continues to be investigated.

 • If > 500 mg/dL (severe) the primary objective is to treat the TGs to avoid the risk of pancreatitis